Wuthering Heights by Emily Brontë - Book review, Summary, Characters, Analysis & Quotes

 In addition, there are more detailed discussions on Wuthering Heights, such as structure and narrative methods, philosophical and religious views, language characteristics, social background, secondary characters, and more details of the villa's architectural structure and geographical location, etc.

-(The three sisters, published in 1846, chose pseudonyms: Cole Bell, Alice Bell, Acton Bell)
+(The three sisters, published in 1846, chose pseudonyms: Cole Bell, Alice Bell, and Acton Bell)

 Never cowardly in my heartNever trembling in a frantic worldBecause of the glory and faith that shines in that kingdomI gain strength from aweGod is in my heartAlmighty and infinite GodLife——in the body although it stopsAnd I—eternal life—still in your heartThe countless illusory creedsOnce touched the hearts of the world to struggle at a lossBut it's as useless as dry weedsJust an empty bubble of infinite substanceYou have aroused doubts in someone's heartYour infinity holds her tightlythen certainly anchored atAmong her immortal and steadfast rocksin the arms of the broadest loveYour heart inspires eternitypervading and soothingEverything changes, persists, dissolves, creates and nurturesIf the earth and man disappearThe sun and the universe cease to functiononly you aloneKnow that everything is still in your heartthere is no deathNo particle can turn into nothingnessYou, you are all existence and lifeYour "yes" will never go outLostsong